mponce0/covid19.analytics/README.md

 ## Introduction
-The "covid19.analytics" package allows users to obtain live\* worlwide data from the novel Coronavirus COVID-19 as published by the JHU CCSE repository [1], as well as, provide basic analysis tools and functions to investigate these datasets.
+The "covid19.analytics" package allows users to obtain live\* worlwide data from the novel CoronaVirus Disease, CoViD-19, as published by the JHU CCSE repository [1], as well as, provide basic analysis tools and functions to investigate these datasets.

-The goal of this package is to make the latest data quickly available for researchers and the scientific community.
+The goal of this package is to make the latest data promptly available to researchers and the scientific community.

 <object data="man/figures/livemap.html" width="105%" height="525"></object>

 ### Data Accessibility
-The `covid19.data()` function allows users to obtain realtime data about the CoViD19 reported cases from the JHU's CCSE repository, in two main modalities:
+The `covid19.data()` function allows users to obtain realtime data about the CoViD19 reported cases from the JHU's CCSE repository, in the following modalities:
 * "agreggated" data for the latest day, with a great 'granularity' of geographical regions (ie. cities, provinces, states, countries)
 * "time series" data for larger accumulated geographical regions (provinces/countries)